Should I Become a Security Specialist?

 Step 4: Complete a Certification Program

-Certification for security specialists is available through ASIS International, which was founded in 1955 to address issues concerning the security industry.
+Certification for security specialists is available through ASIS International, and certified individuals sometimes have more opportunities for career advancement.
 The Certified Protection Professional (CPP) credential is available to candidates who hold bachelor's degrees and have seven or more years of security experience, three of these in supervisory roles.

 Candidates lacking formal education must have nine years of experience, and at least three of these years must have been in an administrative capacity.
 The certification exam has 200 multiple-choice questions covering eight major areas of security management.
 Some of these subject areas include physical security, personnel security, practices and principles of security, investigations and emergency practices.